Describe Source Manuscripts

 <title>The Captives</title>

-Information that can appear in the physical description includes, for instance, a description of the support (paper, vellum, etc), watermarks, foliation, and/or condition.
+Information that can appear in the physical description includes: a description of the support (paper, vellum, etc.), watermarks, foliation, and/or condition.
 Currently, LEMDO does not use the full TEI tagset for describing manuscripts, so the information is offered in prose.
-This prose can appear in <ab> tags:
+You can also link to your own textual essay from the <objectDesc>

 <physDesc>